 Some items in the trash cannot be deleted because of system integrity protection.

-1. When Your Mac Says That the File is in Use
+1. Fix Cannot Empty Trash on Mac When the File is in Use

 Restart your Mac